 The old saying, “you’re so heavenly minded that you’re no earthly good,” is a lie.
 In fact, the more heavenly-minded a believer in Christ Jesus is, the more earthly good they will do.
 We are living in a time when the end of this age has finally come and the millennial reign of Jesus Christ is upon us.
 We are in the very transition zone between two ages—the church age is over and the kingdom age has begun.

 Those who are willing are being prepared to receive the King of kings in His progressive, 3-fold arrival.
-Going from glory to glory, each wave of Christ’s transformative, invisible and one-on-one encounters with us prepare us for HIs final and visible coming.
+Going from glory to glory, each wave of Christ’s transformative, invisible, one-on-one encounters with us, prepares us for His final and visible coming.
 When He comes to take us up with Him, we are ready to serve Him as His royal, priestly agents—or witnesses—who rule and reign with Him for all eternity.

-We see these waves of His invisible and private encounters expressed in the Greek word, “Parousia,” which comes as the manifested Word of God that separates and purifies (Matthew 24:36-51).
-Another wave of the Lord coming to us before He comes for us in expressed in the Greek word, “Epiphaneia.”
-This word describes the Lord’s dawning and shining, sanctifying Presence that glorifies (2 Timothy 1:9-10, 1 Timothy 6:14-16).
+We see these waves of His invisible and private encounters expressed in the Greek word, “Parousia,” which comes as the manifested Word of God that separates and purifies us (Matthew 24:36-51).
+Another wave of the Lord coming TO us, before He comes FOR us, is expressed in the Greek word, “Epiphaneia.”
+This word describes the Lord’s dawning and shining, sanctifying Presence that glorifies us (2 Timothy 1:9-10, 1 Timothy 6:14-16).

 Hebrews 11:6 And without faith it is impossible to please God, because anyone who comes to him must believe that he exists and that he rewards those who earnestly seek him.